 Buildings and Lighting1.
-Efficient Existing Public Buildings: Benchmark energy usage, identify savings opportunities, and work with utilities and others to implement cost-effective energy and sustainability improvements.
+Efficient Existing Public Buildings: Benchmark energy usage, identify savings opportunities in consultation with state programs, utilities and others to implement cost-effective energy and sustainability improvements.

 2. Efficient Existing Private Buildings: Provide incentives for energy, water and sustainability improvements in existing structures.

 3. New Green Buildings: Construct new buildings to meet or qualify under a green building framework.

-4. Efficient Outdoor Lighting and Signals: Improve the efficiency of street lights, traffic signals and outdoor public lighting.
+4. Efficient Outdoor Lighting and Signals: Improve the efficiency and quality of street lighting, traffic signals and outdoor public lighting.

-5. Building Reuse: Create economic and regulatory incentives for redeveloping and repurposing existing buildings before building new.
+5. Building Redevelopment: Create economic and regulatory incentives for redeveloping and repurposing existing buildings before building new.

 7. Efficient City Growth: Promote financial and environmental sustainability by enabling and encouraging walkable housing and commercial land use.

 8. Mixed Uses: Develop efficient and healthy land patterns that generate community wealth.

-9. Efficient Highway-Oriented Development: Adopt commercial development and design standards for highway road corridors.
+9. Efficient Highway- and Auto-Oriented Development: Adopt commercial development and design standards for auto-oriented development corridors and clusters.

-10. Conservation Design: Adopt development ordinances or processes that protect natural systems.
+10. Design for Natural Resource Conservation: Adopt development ordinances or processes that protect natural systems and valued community assets.

 12. Mobility Options: Promote active transportation and alternatives to single-occupancy car travel.

 13. Efficient City Fleets: Implement a city fleet investment, operations and maintenance plan.

 14. Demand-Side Travel Planning: Implement Travel Demand Management and Transit-Oriented Design in service of a more walkable city.

 Environmental Management15.
-Purchasing: Adopt environmentally preferable purchasing policies and practices.
+Sustainable Purchasing: Adopt environmentally preferable purchasing policies and practices.

 16. Urban Forests: Add city tree and plant cover that increases community health, wealth and quality of life.

-17. Efficient Stormwater Management: Minimize the volume of and pollutants in rainwater runoff.
+17. Stormwater Management: Minimize the volume of and pollutants in stormwater runoff.

 18. Parks and Trails: Support active lifestyles and property values by enhancing the city's green infrastructure.

 19. Surface Water Quality: Improve local water bodies.

 20. Efficient Water and Wastewater Facilities: Assess and improve city drinking water and wastewater facilities.

 21. Septic Systems: Implement an effective management program for decentralized wastewater treatment systems.